concentricsky/django-sky-ckeditor/README.markdown

 You cannot use the `HTMLField` shortcut if you want to specify a custom config -- you *must* create a form.

+### Additional Configuration Options

+If you want to limit the formats available in the Format drop-down, add the following to the config definition:

+    'format_tags': 'p;h3;h4',

+### Embedded content

+Links in your HTMLFields will be able to point to either a model's list view or a model instance's absolute url.
+To provide a url for a model, define a class method called absolute_list_url:

+    @classmethod
+    def absolute_list_url(cls):
+        return reverse('career_posting')

+To provide a url for a model instance, define a method called get_absolute_url:

+    @models.permalink
+    def get_absolute_url(self):
+        return ('structure_page', None, {
+            'slug': self.slug
+        })

+By default, links will be able to point to any model from any registered app.
+You can specify a list to limit the options by providing a `CKEDITOR_EMBED_CONTENT` setting like this:

+  CKEDITOR_EMBED_CONTENT = ['structure.page', 'services.service', 'services.technology', 'portfolio.portfolioitem']

+This will limit the list to four items and hide models that don't have absolute urls like 'auth.group', etc.

 ### Media URL